bnsmcx/hash-master/README.md

 	- [ ] Report
 	- [ ] Greppable
 - [ ] Magic mode
-	- [ ] For a given `Hash` object, iterate through possible hash types and attempt to crack
+	- [ ] For a given `HashQueue.Hash` object, iterate through possible hash types and attempt to crack
 - [ ] Command Builder
 	- [ ] Use checkboxes to toggle command line arguments
 	- [ ] Use dropdowns or file chooser to select word lists